Programs For Troubled Teens and Families From South Carolina

 In the best-case scenario, puberty is unpleasant.
 At worst, it turns into all-out war capable of pulling families apart, ruining relationships, and causing severe distress for all involved.
 While most teenagers face similar struggles, some are more resilient than others and do not experience the same level of distress.

-Programs for troubled teens, like Asheville Academy for Girls offer young girls from South Carolina and their families the support they may need to make it through this difficult period.
-Specifically targeted at ages 10-14, Asheville Academy for Girls guides troubled South Carolina girls on their journey through adolescence into young adulthood.
+Programs for troubled teens, like Asheville Academy offer young girls from South Carolina and their families the support they may need to make it through this difficult period.
+Specifically targeted at ages 10-14, Asheville Academy guides troubled South Carolina girls on their journey through adolescence into young adulthood.
 Rather than being “troubled,” we believe that our students are struggling with a variety of social, emotional, and behavioral challenges that can be overcome by learning appropriate coping mechanisms.

 For more information about getting help for your daughter from South Carolina through our therapeutic boarding school, please call 800-264-8709.